Smit1963/HubCredo-Assignment/assignment_summary.md

 **Tools Required:**
 1. **Instantly API** - For campaign integration
-2. **Zapier** - For workflow automation
+2. **n8n** - For workflow automation
 3. **Google Sheets API** - For status updates
 4. **Webhook integration** - For real-time updates

 **Process Steps:**
 1. **Qualified Lead Detection:**
-   - Zapier detects when a lead is marked as "Qualified = YES"
+   - n8n detects when a lead is marked as "Qualified = YES"

 2. **Instantly Integration:**
    - Use Instantly API to add leads to specific email campaign